 So how can Arbtech help you?

-In my view, it is madness today for anyone contemplating a land or property purchase or sale not to commission a proper, scientifically independent, evaluation of problematic species at the intended land parcel/property.
+In my view, it is madness today for anyone contemplating a property or land purchase or sale not to commission a proper, scientifically independent, evaluation of problematic species at the intended land parcel/property.
 Arbtech does not sell problematic species control services so we have no particular product that we want to convince you to use.
 Instead our independent scientist can provide a Japanese knotweed survey and give you the best independent scientific advice on the most appropriate courses of action for any particular site.

 - Presence/likely-absence surveys of problematic species such as Japanese knotweed, giant Hogweed, and Himalayan balsam and Injurious Weeds

 - Independent advice on site control programmes and management